Skip to main content

 1. Course: A unit of work in a particular subject normally extending through one academic term, semester, or session, the completion of which carries credit toward the requirements of a degree or diploma.

 2. Subject Codes: A code that most accurately and comprehensively represents the subject matter being taught in a particular course or set of courses.
-Subject codes must consist of four alphabetic characters.
-New subject codes must be varied by the Office of the Registrar to ensure the code has not been used for a different subject meaning.
+Subject codes must consist of three or four alphabetic characters.
+New subject codes must be verified by the Office of the Registrar to ensure the code has not been used for a different subject meaning.

 3. Course Numbers: Course numbers are used according to the practices established by the Course Numbering Convention (see Appendix A below).
-Course codes must consist of a four digit numeric code and an alphabetic identifier.
+Course codes must consist of a four-digit numeric code and an alphabetic identifier.
 Normally, the alphabetic identifier distinguishes the course level, or the source delivery, where U represents undergraduate courses, and G represents graduate courses.
+Another common identifier is W representing a work term.

 4. Course Code: A subject code coupled with a Course Number forms a unique Course Code.
 Each Course Code should be under the administrative authority of one academic unit.

-6. Course Section: A three digit identifier assigned to a specific course section delivered in a particular academic term, Semester, or Session.
-A Course Section used to designate students enrolled from another institution is a one digit and two alpha identifier.
+6. Course Section: A three-digit identifier assigned to a specific course section delivered in a particular academic term, semester, or session.
+A Course Section used to designate students enrolled from another institution is a one-alpha and two-digit identifier.

-8. Course Registration Number (CRN): A unique five digit identifier assigned to a specific course section.
-CRNs are used during the registration process to identify the section of a course the student wishes to register for.
-The first number identified the Semester or Session.
+8. Course Registration Number (CRN): A unique five-digit identifier assigned to a specific course section.
+CRNs are used during the registration process to identify the section of a course in which the student wishes to register.
+The first number identifies the semester or session.
 For example, 4 represents the fall semester, 7 represents the winter Semester and 1 represents the spring/summer semester.

 9. Course Delivery: The specific scheduling information related to a CRN.
 This includes the scheduled dates and times, room requirements, and the assigned instructor(s).

-10. Course Instructional Method: A three character field used to identify the instructional method of a course.
-For example, CLS (in-class delivery), HYB (in-class and online delivery), WB1 (synchronous online delivery), WEB (asynchronous online delivery), IND (independent studies), OFF (offsite), and N/A (not applicable).
+10. Course Instructional Method: A three-character field used to identify the instructional method of a course.
+For example, CLS (in-class delivery), CLB (in-class or streaming option), HYB (in-class and online delivery), WB1 (synchronous online delivery), WEB (asynchronous online delivery), IND (independent studies), OFF (offsite), and N/A (not applicable).

 11. Course Credit Hour: A measure used to reflect the relative weight of a given course toward the fulfilment of degree requirements.
 Unless otherwise indicated, a course normally has a credit hour value of three.